 Big lats, a healthy lower back, and well-developed rear delts and traps will all help you stand up straighter, sit upright for longer periods without slouching, and, as a tangential perk, make you look like a tank in a t-shirt.

-How to Train Your Back
+How to Structure Your Back Workout

 The back muscles cover a large portion of your upper body.
 As such. you’ll either want to train your back on its own, paired with an antagonistic muscle like your chest, or on the day that you deadlift.
-Here are three benchmarks for back training — it’s up to you to decide how to integrate them into your routine.
+Here are three benchmarks for your back workouts — it’s up to you to decide how to integrate them into your routine.

 Sets and Reps

 Anywhere from 12 to 18 sets per week is likely a great starting point for anyone looking to grow their back.
-More advanced trainees could potentially exceed 18 sets per week if their goal is to grow a specific part of the back over another.
+More advanced trainees could potentially exceed 18 sets per week if their goal is to develop a specific part of the back over another.